oracle-livelabs/developer/dev-ai-app-dev-retail/codingbasics/codingbasics.md

     ![orders table after update](./images/task8.2.png " ")

-    You can see that also in the relational `orders` table, the total value has been updated.
+    You can see that also in the relational `orders_demo` table, the total value has been updated.

 3. Finally, let's create a new function that allows us to see both tables at once, i.e., we want to join `customers` and `orders` tables together.
 The function should also allow us to filter by the first name of the customer.
 Furthermore, the result should be nicely formatted in a table including column headers.
 We need to create a new cell with the following code: